fperiago/deepcontrol/readme.md

 # "A first step towards controllability of partial differential equations via physics-informed neural networks"

-For reproducibility purposes, this repository contains the code used in the examples described in the "Numerical experiments" section of the manuscript "A first step towards controllability of partial differential equations via physics-informed neural networks", (2022), by Carlos J. García-Cervera[^1], Mathieu Kessler[^2] and Francisco Periago[^2].
+For reproducibility purposes, this repository contains the code used in the examples described in the "Numerical experiments" section of the manuscript "Control of partial differential equations via physics-informed neural networks", (2022), by Carlos J. García-Cervera[^1], Mathieu Kessler[^2] and Francisco Periago[^2].
+Published as open access in Journal of Optimization Theory and Applications: [link to the paper](https://link.springer.com/article/10.1007/s10957-022-02100-4).

 ## Requirements and instructions